earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial03-crs-intro.md

 # setwd("~/Documents/earth-analytics/")
 ```

-In the plot below, we will be using the following theme.
+In the plot below, you will be using the following theme.
 You can copy and paste
 this code if you'd like to use the same theme!